neomutt/neomutt.github.io/changes/devel.md

 **General tidying**:

-- Code rearranged to avoid the need for forward delclarations
+- Code rearranged to avoid the need for forward declarations
 - Removed commented out blocks of code
 - Removed `#if 0` blocks of code
 - Removed `#ifdef CONFIG_H` -- it's required